wedaa/LongTail-Log-Analysis/README.md

 62) RELEASE 2: Can I run NMap against the attackers and analyze the results?
 (I'll need to edit out the traceroute results).

-63) RELEASE 1.5: Auto-report attacks to the various IP Abuse websites.

-64) Can I auto-add a date stamp and website address to my graphics?

-66) Write documentation about LongTail

-67) Make a  5 minute "This is LongTail" slideshow explaining the different features and reports in LongTail.

-69) Figure out how to "re-do" the last months dashboard graphics so that the graphs all have the same average, minimum, and maximum.
-/usr/local/etc/LongTail_make_historical_dashboard_charts.pl /var/www/html/honey/historical/2015/04/10

 70) RELEASE 2: Make the minimum and maximum entries clickable in the statistics tables.